Sleaford: Education

 Sleaford has four state primary schools.
 William Alvey Church of England School, founded in 1729 following a bequest by William Alvey, became an academy in 2012 and in 2022 was rated "good" by the Office for Standards in Education, Children's Services and Skills (Ofsted); it caters for 650 pupils aged 4 to 11.
 Founded in 1867, St Botolph's Church of England School is voluntary controlled, has 406 pupils aged 5 to 11 on roll, and was rated "good" by Ofsted in 2023.
 Our Lady of Good Counsel Roman Catholic School was established in 1882 and converted to an academy in 2013; in 2023, it had 166 boys and girls aged 4 to 11 on roll and was rated "good" by Ofsted.
 Church Lane Primary School, formerly Sleaford Infants' School, opened in 1908; a community school with a nursery, it caters for 203 boys and girls aged 3 to 11 as of 2023; at its latest Ofsted inspection (in 2014), Church Lane Primary School was rated "outstanding".

 The town has three secondary schools, each with sixth forms: the two grammar schools (Carre's Grammar School and Kesteven and Sleaford High School) are selective: pupils are required to pass the eleven plus exam.
 The other school, St George's Academy, is not selective.
 Carre's is a boys' school (with a coeducational sixth form) founded in 1604 with 806 pupils on roll as of 2024; it converted to an academy in 2011 and was judged to be "good" by Ofsted in 2023.
-It is run by the Robert Carre Trust.
+It was managed by the Robert Carre Trust (RCT) until the RCT merged with the Community Inclusive Trust in 2025.
 Kesteven and Sleaford High School is a girls' school (with a coeducational sixth form) founded in 1902.
 It became an academy in 2011 and was judged to be "good" by Ofsted in 2017.
-It was taken over by the Robert Carre Trust in 2015.
-As of 2024, it has 763 pupils on roll.
+It was taken over by the Robert Carre Trust in 2015, and since 2025 has also been managed by the RCT's successor, the Community Inclusive Trust As of 2024, it has 763 pupils on roll.
 St George's Academy is a mixed-sex comprehensive school.
 It traces its origins to 1908 when Sleaford Council School opened; it became a secondary modern school after the Second World War, a comprehensive in 1992, a technology college in 1994 and an academy in 2010.
 As of 2024, it operates a satellite school at Ruskington; and has 2,319 pupils across both sites.
 Ofsted judged it "good" in 2015.
 The coeducational Sleaford Joint Sixth Form consortium allows pupils from each school to choose subjects taught at all three schools.

 As of 2024, Sleaford has one independent special school: Holton Sleaford Independent School, which opened in 2021.
 It caters for pupils with "social, emotional, and mental health difficulties".
 At its latest Ofsted inspection in 2022 it was rated "good".